Groups & Workshops – Fall 2017

-Please note: a completed intake session is required for membership to Counseling Center groups.
+Please note: a completed intake session is required for groups, not for workshops.

 To set up an appointment or request more information, please call the GSU Counseling Center at 912-478-5541.